writememe/motherstarter/README.md

 You feed the tool good "data", and you can take it's output to make great solutions.
 Over time, you feed it even more data and as a result, you can solve more complex and interesting problems on more devices.

-### motherstarter is not ...

-It's important to understand that motherstarter does not intend, nor plan to be a permanent, enterprise-class inventory solution. motherstarter cannot substitute for a first-class system such as netbox.
-It's anticipated that you will reach the limits of motherstarter as an inventory solution, if you plan to make the inventory files available in multiple locations over multiple solutions.

-You may temporarily get around this by saving the outputs to Git and using version control to track changes.
-But, again a proper, permanent solution should be considered beyond that.